New to Home Schooling

 6.Research & Purchase your curriculum: Back in the early days of home schooling, curriculum choices were few.
 Now there is a tremendous variety of materials from which to choose.
 You need to find materials that will work best for you and your lifestyle.
 Each parent is different and each child is different.
 What works for one child may not work for another.
 The curriculum you use the first year you may not use the next year.
 The longer you home school, the more you will be able to see what works and what doesn’t with you and with your child.
 FEAST will provide assistance with choosing a curriculum as part of their "New home school" orientations.
 They carry in their bookstore over 10,000 titles.

 7. Withdrawal: If your child is enrolled in a public or private school now, you must withdraw your child from that school.
 To do so, please use the sample withdrawal letter included in your THSC Handbook for Texas Home Schoolers or call FEAST for instructions.
-You are responsible for your child’s education immediately upon withdrawal, therefore, we recommend that you not withdraw your child until after you have purchased or ordered your curriculum or testing.
+You are responsible for your child’s education immediately upon withdrawal, therefore, we recommend that you not withdraw your child until after you have decided on your curriculum.
 If you do not live in Texas, you need to know your state laws as to notification and withdrawal procedures from traditional schools.

 8. Click HERE to fill out the optional Family Family Profile form.